Flashynuff/point_buy_calculator/README.md

-I was dissatisfied at the configurability of existing point buy calculators, so I made my own.
+I was dissatisfied with the configurability of existing point buy calculators, so I made my own.
 Currently a work in progress.

 You can change the values in config.js to whatever you'd like.
 The point costs and ability modifiers array are in order of what ability score they apply to.